 The mission of the Religious of the Sacred Heart of Mary has been articulated as, “To know and love God; to make God known and loved; to proclaim that Jesus Christ has come in order that all may have life.”
 (RSHM Constitutions #7) Mary is the model as the Sisters seek to be open to the Spirit, to center their lives in Jesus Christ, to be women of prayer and compassion, and to give authentic and joyful witness to the values of the gospel.
 This mission finds expression as a Marymount school, identified as an educational institution belonging to the Religious of the Sacred Heart of Mary network.

-Sacred Heart of Mary High School in Montebello, California was established in 1942 under the direction of Archbishop John J. Cantwell.
+Sacred Heart of Mary High School in Montebello, was founded in 1942 by the Religious of the Sacred Heart of Mary.
 Holy Mass was offered for the girls at Sacred Heart of Mary High School for the first time on November 23, 1942.
 The entire student body attended the liturgy celebrated at 660 South Saybrook Avenue in Montebello.
-The school was formally dedicated the following June 30th with Archbishop John J. Cantwell presiding.
+The school was formally dedicated the following June 30th with Archbishop Cantwell presiding.
 In his address, he spoke of the significance of Catholic education.
 The Sodality of the Blessed Virgin Mary became the focal point of all religious activities.

 In 1956, a beautiful new building was completed at 441 North Garfield Avenue, and in September, 1957, 450 girls enrolled at the new Sacred Heart of Mary High School.
 In 1961, ground was broken for an 800 seat auditorium.

-As stated before, in 1990, Cantwell High School and Sacred Heart of Mary High School merged as a co-educational institution, Hereafter, the name is Cantwell-Sacred Heart of Mary High School.
+As stated before, in 1990, Cantwell High School and Sacred Heart of Mary High School merged as a co-educational institution, and was named, Cantwell-Sacred Heart of Mary High School.

 To foster a personal relationship with God

 To encourage and affirm personal growth